Exclusive: 'Shock and awe' has failed in Philippines drug war, enforcement chief says

 With minimal funding allocated to rehabilitation, most addicts have been unable to access even community-based, out-patient programs, officials and health workers say.
 Those that get access usually just listen to a lecture or watch a video.

 “We were caught with our pants down when the war on drugs started,” said Benjamin Reyes, chairman of the drug reduction committee of the Philippines Dangerous Drugs Board, a government agency.
+Reyes added that rehabilitation was now a priority for the government and that funding was set to rise this year.

 Government figures show that 500 people were killed in the drug war last year, which compares with 3,000 killed in the first year of the campaign.